Certificate in Screen Studies

 The Certificate in Screen Studies introduces students to the study and the history of film, experimental film, video art and/or media arts.
 The certificate requires four courses:

-- FMA 1141 Media Arts I, an introductory production course that emphasizes individual students' rigorous exploration of creative, personal visions, along with mainstream applications;
+- FMA 1141 Film, Video and Interactive Foundations I, an introductory production course that emphasizes individual students' rigorous exploration of creative, personal visions, along with mainstream applications;

 - FMA 1171 Media & Culture, which concentrates on the cultural production, distribution, and reception of film and media arts; and,